Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Resources/FAQ.md

 > {{< hint type=Note >}} It is advisable to evaluate the costs in a non-production environment before full deployment to ensure a clear understanding of the potential expenses.{{< /hint >}}
 >
 > For detailed cost estimates related to your deployment, please refer to the [Azure Monitor Pricing](https://azure.microsoft.com/en-us/pricing/details/monitor/) page.
 Additionally, you can collaborate with your local Microsoft account team to develop a rough order of magnitude (RoM) cost estimate.
 > <sup>1</sup> Note that costs may vary slightly depending on the deployment region.
 The costs mentioned are based on pricing as of April 2023.

 ## Can I access the Visio diagrams displayed in the documentation?

 > Yes, you can access the Visio diagrams in the [media](https://github.com/Azure/azure-monitor-baseline-alerts/tree/main/docs/content/patterns/alz/media) folder.

-## Can I use AMBA without a GitHub repository
+## Can I use AMBA-ALZ without cloning/forking a GitHub repository

 > <p> Yes, as long as the ARM templates are publicly accessible.
 This solution includes several linked templates that must be accessible publicly.
 When the top-level ARM template is submitted to Azure Resource Manager, the linked templates are not automatically uploaded and need to be pulled in at deploy time from Azure.
 Therefore, they must be referenced using a URL accessible from Azure (e.g., via a public GitHub repository). <p>
 >